A10Jama/LinuxCommands/README.md

 clear  :  clear the terminal screen.

+## Creating Variables in Linux

+Variable=Value - creates a simple variable named Variable that stores Value

-## Make an environment
+export Variable=Value - creates an environment variable

-`printenv`: Prints all environment variables.
+Both variables will be deleted after instance is restarted

-`env`: Displays all current environment variables and their values.
+printenv or env - prints all the environment variables

-`printenv variable_name`: Prints the value of the specified environment variable.
-`echo $"variable_name`: Prints the value of the specified environment variable.
+printenv Variable - prints the value of the specific environment variable

-`export LAST_NAME=Jama`: Creates a new environment variable called LAST_NAME with a value of Jama.
-`ls -a`: Lists all files in the current directory, including hidden files.
+echo $Variable - prints the value of the regular variable If you want to store the variables next time when you open the environment you have to add them to the .bashrc script:

-`sudo nano .bashrc`: Opens the .bashrc file for editing with elevated privileges using the nano editor.
+### Open the script with nano using command nano .bashrc

-`source .bashrc`: refreshes the .bashrc file, which applies any changes made to it.
+As this is a systme script it is important you do no change any of the existed code.
+To be safe, scroll to the bottom of the script and add your new code there

+Type export Variable=Value to create an environment variable that will be added with this scipt when environment loads We can use printenv Variable to see if it's there, however currently its not being added.
+We need to restart the environment or restart the script for it to be added

+We can use source .bashrc to reuse the scirpt and after that our variable will be added